 England's Jess Breach suffers ankle injury in training

-England Women will be without Jess Breach for the rest of the Six Nations due to an ankle injury.
+England will be without Jess Breach for the rest of the Women's Six Nations due to an ankle injury.

 The Harlequins player suffered an ankle injury in training ahead of Saturday's match against Wales.